Skip to main content

 Personal Statement

-• Your professional and career goals
+• Your professional interests and career goals and how these fit with the Clinical-Counseling Psychology program

-• Research interests and experiences
+• Clinically relevant interests and experiences

 Letters of Recommendation